 You must have your renovation fully costed before commencing.
 Knowing the cost to renovate a bathroom is important.
 That includes the cost up of fixtures and fittings, the labour of your renovation team plus any hidden costs.
 It’s vital to know upfront how much bathroom renovation is going to cost.

 A contract is key

-A contract provides practical, plain English information on the renovation contract requirements and the building process to assist both the home-owners and renovators to be aware of their obligations.
+A contract provides practical and plain information on the renovation contract requirements and the building process to assist both the home-owners and renovators to be aware of their obligations.

 Before starting your project, it’s always best to get all the costs of remodelling a bathroom written into a contract and signed off by both parties to ensure everything is understood and agreed to.

 Yes, it may seem like a big cost at the start, but the time and money you will save by investing in a good project manager to oversee the project will be more than worth it.